 The video attracted more than 5 million views.
-This gave her the idea to live-stream this move on her personal page every day.
+This gave her the idea to live stream this move on her personal page every day.

 This effect attracted a large number of followers with more than 12,000 viewers.
-The average time spent on her personal page also increased to 38 minutes, especially late at night - the time when many people want to fall asleep.
+The average viewing time on her personal page also increased to 38 minutes, especially late at night - the time when many people want to fall asleep.

 "At first, I just came in to watch so I could sleep better.
 Unexpectedly, out of curiosity, I ordered a meal and found it much more delicious than expected," another account said.